 NOTE:The average age of the Hoytt Dobe gaining its Companion Dog title is 10 months.
 The average age of non-Hoytt dogs in the same competition still seeking their title and competing against our Dobes is just under 3.5 years of age.

 The average title win score of our Grand Victor & Presidents graduates is 191.5,.....so leave this section knowing that in the world of the Doberman, no one, from hobby breeder to those who claim to be professionals have been able to put together the detailing these programs represent.
 NO ONE!
 Note as recently as 4-22-2018 Caspian one of our client owned young adults and our latest "NEXT GENERATION" boys formally Hoytt's Defender of Honor on his second time in the ring won his class with a 198 out of a 200.
 The day before his very first time at a show and he walked out with an impressive 194.5 score.

-And an across the board congratulations to their trainer/handlers and the others on our team who have walked, played, fed, bathed, exercised and generally made each Dobe feel special during from the time it spent in school until the day it entered it's new life.
+And an across the board congratulations to the trainer/handlers and the others on our team who have walked, played, fed, bathed, exercised and generally made each Dobe feel special during from the time it spent in school until the day it entered it's new life.
 And a personal thank you to all the clients who have taken a deep breath after months of their own preparations as a team, walked into the obedience ring showing the dog world just what a great team can do without losing the fun.
-Yet all the while each Hoytt showed its aristocratic pedigree.
+Yet, all the while, each Hoytt showed its aristocratic pedigree.